Alpamayo Expedition – Peru

 Alpamayo Expedition Itinerary

-Over the years, we have refined the Alpamayo Expedition itinerary to a time-tested 16 days.
-Travel in Peru can, at times, present some unique challenges regard to program logistics.
+Over the years, we have refined the Alpamayo Expedition itinerary.
+Travel in Peru can, at times, present some unique challenges regarding program logistics.
 Therefore, a flexible “easy-going” attitude will serve you well.

 Depart U.S. for Peru arriving late evening.
 We will be there to pick you up at the airport and transport you to our hotel near the US Embassy in the Mariscal Sur district.